prettymuchbryce/easystarjs/README.md

 		}
 	});

-EasyStar.js will not yet start calculating my path.
+EasyStar will not yet start calculating my path.

 In order for EasyStar to actually start calculating, I must call the calculate() method.

-You should call easystar.calculate() on a ticker, or setInterval.
+You should call `easystar.calculate()` on a ticker, or setInterval.

 If you have a large grid, then it is possible that these calculations could slow down the browser.
-For this reason, it might be a good idea to give EasyStar.js a smaller iterationsPerCalculations value via
+For this reason, it might be a good idea to give EasyStar a smaller `iterationsPerCalculation` value via

 	easystar.setIterationsPerCalculation(1000);

 It may take longer for you to find a path this way, but you won't completely halt your game trying to find one.
-The only thing left to do is to calculate the path.
+The only thing left to do now is to calculate the path.

 	easystar.calculate();